kongondo/MenuBuilder/README.md

 ##Permissions

 You can use the following permissions to control visibility and access to various advanced settings of Menu Builder by non-superusers.
-In ProcessWire, by default, superusers inherit all permissions. **Note that you will have to create and apply the permissions yourself using the normal ProcessWire way**, i.e.
+In ProcessWire, by default, Supersusers inherit all permissions. **Note that you will have to create and apply the permissions yourself using the normal ProcessWire way**, i.e.

 * Create a role, e.g. **menu-editor**.
 * Create **permissions** and add assign them (when editing your role) to the role you created.